Design Rule Setup

 Pads Mask Clearance.

-All other values can be left at 0, or changed to your preference.
+All other values can be set to 0.

 Design Rules Editor